NIGHTWALKER FLASHLIGHT

 Now visible, you should see a battery door with a large clip on one side.
 Press inward on this clip with your finger or a dull instrument like a screwdriver, swing the door up, remove it, and set it aside.

-Remove the three used AA cells from the battery chamber, and dispose of or recycle them as you see fit.
+Remove the three used AA cells from the battery compartment, and dispose of or recycle them as you see fit.

-Insert three new AA cells into the battery chamber, orienting them so their flat-ends (-) (negatives) face the springs for them in each chamber.
+Insert three new AA cells into the battery compartment, orienting them so their flat-ends (-) (negatives) face the springs for them in each chamber.

 Place the battery door back on, and press the door down on its clip end until it snaps into place.